TedHusted/awake/awake.md/awake.md

 	Noah pauses and Liam asks, “For the in-person, do you go one day and then I go the next day.”

-	“We can switch off or go together, so long as we cover the weekends and holidays.
+	“We can switch off or go together.
+We need to cover the weekends and holidays and find time to sharpen the saw.
 You can shadow me at first, and then we can decide.
 Yeah?”

 	Noah clicks to the next slide.